safwanishere/CS50/README.md

 A message like HELLO, then, would be encrypted as FOLLE, replacing each of the letters according to the mapping determined by the key.

 In a file called substitution.c in a folder called substitution, create a program that enables you to encrypt messages using a substitution cipher.
 At the time the user executes the program, they should decide, by providing a command-line argument, on what the key should be in the secret message they’ll provide at runtime.

+## Week 3 - Algorithms
+This week focussed on searching and sorting algorithms and how they worked under the hood.
+It also introduced the concept of Asymptotic Notation like Big O, Omega and Theta to measure the time cmplexity of an algorithm.
+The last topic covered was Recursion which is when a function calls itself in its definition.
+The problem set had three questions:

+### Sort
+Three sorting algorithms needed to be classified as Merge, Bubble or Selection based on their running times on various .txt files as inputs.

+### Plurality
+One of the simplest way to hold an election is via a method commonly known as the “plurality vote” (also known as “first-past-the-post” or “winner take all”).
+In the plurality vote, every voter gets to vote for one candidate.
+At the end of the election, whichever candidate has the greatest number of votes is declared the winner of the election.
+For this problem, I had  to implement a program that runs a plurality election, per given conditions.

+### Runoff
+There’s another kind of voting system known as a ranked-choice voting system.
+In a ranked-choice system, voters can vote for more than one candidate.
+Instead of just voting for their top choice, they can rank the candidates in order of preference.
+It arguably has the benefit of being an election system where the winner of the election more accurately represents the preferences of the voters.
+In a file called runoff.c in a folder called runoff, create a program to simulate a runoff election.